jsay/geoInd/README.md

 # The Informational Content of Geographical Indications

-R code and Shiny application used to predict vineyard quality in the *Côte de Beaune* and *Côte de Nuits* (Burgundy, France).
+This repo contains R code and Shiny application used to predict vineyard quality in the *Côte de Beaune* and *Côte de Nuits* (Burgundy, France).

 Relating fine-scale biophysical attributes of vineyards to the hierarchical scheme of *Appellations d'Origine Contrôlée* allows to estimate a continuous quality score for each of the 60000 plots.

 The Figure below reports the score distribution for each actual item, with and without the correction for unequal treatments between administrative *communes*.

+Figure: yopla

 ![img](Figures/MainPlot.png)